markmacode/simbak/README.md

     --name "important"
 ```

-#### Terminal
+#### Terminal example

 Using simbak directly in the terminal isn't recommended unless you are
-backing up one directory or file to one location, as you can see the
+backing up one directory or file to one location for a one time occurrence,
-lines can get quite long.
+as you can see the lines can get quite long.

 ```bash
 $ simbak -s "/home/projects/my_project/" "/home/docs/important.txt" \